John Washington: Early life and family

-John Washington was born to rector Lawrence Washington and the former Amphillis Twigden, about 1633 (when his father resigned his fellowship at Oxford that required him to remain unmarried), likely at his maternal grandparents' home in Tring, Hertfordshire.
+John Washington was born to rector Lawrence Washington and wife Amphillis Twigden, about 1633 (when his father resigned his fellowship at Oxford that required him to remain unmarried), likely at his maternal grandparents' home in Tring, Hertfordshire.
 However, as an adult, John Washington gave his age in a Virginia deposition as 45, which would put his birth two years earlier.
 Before his marriage Lawrence had been a don at the University of Oxford.
 He had been born at Sulgrave Manor near Banbury in Oxfordshire.

-When John was eight his father enrolled him in Charterhouse School in London to begin preparing for an academic career, but the boy never attended the school.
+When John was eight, his father enrolled him in Charterhouse School in London to begin preparing for an academic career, but the boy never attended the school.
 In 1633 the senior Washington had left Oxford to become the rector of All Saints Parish in Purleigh, Essex.
 During the English Civil War, in 1643 Parliamentary Puritans stripped the royalist Rev. Washington of that clerical position, alleging misconduct that was disputed.
 Rev. Lawrence Washington then became vicar of an impoverished parish in Little Braxted, Essex, where he died in January 1652.
 His widow returned to her parents' family home in Tring, Hertfordshire, and in 1655 John became administrator of his widowed mother's estate.

-John Washington was apprenticed with a London merchant through the help of his Sandys relatives.
-He gained a valuable education in colonial trade, as England had colonies in the Caribbean and North America.
+John Washington gained a valuable education in colonial trade, as England had colonies in the Caribbean and North America.
+He served as Master's Mate on board a tobacco ship when he first came to Virginia.

 In 1656 John Washington invested with Edward Prescott in a merchant ship which transported tobacco from North America to European markets.
 He secured tobacco contracts in Europe, joined Prescott's ship (the Sea Horse of London) in Denmark, and sailed as second mate for the Colony of Virginia.
-A storm on February 28, 1657, caused the ship fully laden with tobacco for the return journey to run aground in the Potomac River at a shoal near its confluence with Mattox Creek.
+A storm on February 28, 1657, caused the ship (fully laden with tobacco for the return journey) to run aground in the Potomac River at a shoal near its confluence with Mattox Creek.
 Although the vessel was repaired, Washington elected to remain in the colony.
 However, when he asked for his wages, Prescott said he owed him money instead, so Colonel Nathaniel Pope (his future father-in-law discussed below) gave Prescott beaver skins to settle the alleged debt.
 However, his cousin, James Washington, the son of Robert Washington (1616 - 1674), who worked in the London-Rotterdam trade of the Merchant Adventurers, who had also sailed on that voyage, returned on Prescott's ship.

 Complicating matters, this John Washington also had a younger brother, Lawrence Washington, who became a merchant, married Mary Jones of Luton in Bedfordshire in England, then also emigrated from England to the Virginia Colony, where he died.
-That Lawrence also had a son named John Washington (usually distinguished as "of Chotank" the name of his plantation in King George County, Virginia).
+That Lawrence also had a son named John Washington (usually distinguished as "of Chotank", the name of his plantation in King George County, Virginia).
 That John Washington raised the children of his cousin Lawrence Washington (1659-1698) (this man's firstborn son): John Washington (1692-1746) and Augustine Washington (1693-1743) when they returned from England.